Skip to content

 Impact of Employee Ownership

-There is extensive research on employee ownership and corporate performance, as reported on this site in Research on Employee Ownership and other articles such as Research on Employee Ownership, Corporate Performance, and Employee Compensation.
+There is extensive research on employee ownership and corporate performance.
+See our research overview on the impacts of employee ownership.
 In short, it shows that employee ownership tends to substantially improve corporate performance and employee financial well-being.
 A 2017 NCEO study found being in an ESOP was associated with 92% higher median household net wealth, 33% higher median income from wages, and 53% longer median job tenure (see ownershipeconomy.org).

 What Plan Is Right for Your Company?